 - Avoid letting your child fall asleep at odd hours during the day so that they sleep well at night.
 However, some kids do have a short nap in the afternoons, and that is alright.

 - The bed should only be used for sleeping and not for watching TV or doing homework.

 - Create a relaxed environment.
 You can have dim lights that let your child rest.
 You can also try singing a lullaby.

-- Keep gadgets and alarms away from children to avoid waking them.
+- Keep gadgets and alarms away from children to avoid waking them up.

 - Put your child to bed every day at a fixed time.

-- Keep your child hydrated and give him/her enough water to drink every day.
+- Keep your child hydrated by giving him/her enough water to drink every day.

-- Avoid giving them cold drinks or ice creams.
+- Avoid giving your child cold drinks or ice creams often.